liuyug/nfer/README.md

 # for mingw
 # cmake -G "MinGW Makefiles" ../
-# for make or nmake
+# for linux
 cmake ../
+# no support for msvc.
+It has no getopt.h

 make clean
 make